 General Recommendation: Generally vote for an article amendment to adopt a board with audit committee structure.
-However, if the adoption of the new governance structure would eliminate shareholders' ability to submit shareholder proposals on income allocation, vote against the article amendments.
 Vote case-by-case if the board currently has a three-committee structure.

 Allow Company to Conduct Virtual Only Shareholder Meetings

 General Recommendation: Generally vote against proposals allowing companies to conduct virtual only shareholder meetings.
 However, if the company specifies in the articles that it intends to hold virtual only meetings only in unusual situations such as the spread of an infectious disease or the occurrence of a natural disaster, vote for the article amendments.